 Coming up with fresh salad ideas used to be such a struggle for me.
 I'm not one of those creative chef types who can throw together brilliant and innovative dishes on a whim.
 I'm a busy mom, and my main goal in the kitchen is to get in and out as quickly as possible — preferably with a healthy meal.
 I've recently developed a system that works great, so I've been sharing weekly healthy salad ideas to inspire others to eat better.
-Today's share is a hearty chicken & avocado salad.
+Today's share is a hearty chicken and avocado salad.

 Chicken and avocado salad with a base of baby spinach leaves